Diablo-D3/dotfiles/README.md

 The DEC VT100 (from 1978) is what most people consider the grandfather of all modern terminals because it was the first terminal to have a 80x24 layout with ANSI control codes (wasn't the first that did either feature by itself).
 It also supported a 132 wide mode, but with far less rows; most people didn't use 132 because the font was rendered condensed and was difficult to read.

 [The specs](https://archive.org/details/bitsavers_decterminaT100TechnicalManualJul82_24218672/page/n19/mode/2up?view=theater) lists a 12" CRT, but an "active display size" of 8" x 5" (or 9.43" diagonally); photographs of the VT100 prove this to be correct.
-[According to this guy](https://www.pcjs.org/machines/dec/vt100/rom/), it's a 7x9 font that is rendered with "dot stretching" to produce an 8x9 font that is rendered into 10x10 cells onto a 800x240 screen, then line doubled to 800x480, making the final character size 10x20.
+[According to this guy](https://www.pcjs.org/machines/dec/vt100/rom/) and [this guy](https://www.masswerk.at/nowgobang/2019/dec-crt-typography), it's a 7x9 font that is rendered with "dot stretching" to produce an 8x9 font that is rendered into 10x10 cells onto a 800x240 screen, then line doubled to 800x480, making the final character size 10x20.

 Fast-forward to the modern day: the most common desktop monitor size is a 24" 1080p (or 20.9" wide and 11.8" tall); keeping approximate apparent size the same...